VinayGupta23/Ninja-Run/README.md

 # Ninja-Run
-A simple side-scrolling infinite running game.
+A simple side-scrolling infinite running game for Android.

+Built using Unity as a hobby project in July 2017.